 Although a pet mouse might make an adorable addition to the family, some mice may be more like uninvited houseguests.
-Before you decide to adopt a pet mouse, or run and hide when you find one running around your home, find out more about the life cycle stages of a mouse.
+Before deciding to adopt a pet mouse, or screaming and hiding if you find one running around your home, find out more about the life cycle stages of a mouse.

 Mouse life cycle

-Baby mice: Mice pups are small, roughly the size of a quarter, and only weigh about as much as a sheet of paper.
+Baby mice: Mice pups are small, roughly the size of a quarter.
+They only weigh about as much as a sheet of paper.
 They are blind and sometimes referred to as ‘pinkies’ due to the pink color of their hairless bodies.
 Unless you find a mouse’s nest, you are unlikely to encounter baby mice.

 Juvenile mice: By two weeks of age, their eyes and ears have opened and they have grown hair.
 Click here for detailed photographs of the weekly development of mice.

-By three weeks, the mice are weaned from their mother and are able to come and go from the nest, finding their own food.
+By three weeks, the mice are weaned from their mother.
+They are able to come and go from the nest, finding their own food.
 The diet of a mouse varies based on its surroundings.
 Mice can eat practically anything, from dry foods, fresh or rotting produce, other insects and more, but have shown a preference for the same foods their mother ate while pregnant.

 Adult mice: A mouse reaches reproductive maturity by about six weeks of age.
 Male mice attract a mate by ‘singing’ ultrasonic songs (meaning people cannot hear them) and through the use of scents only other mice can detect called pheromones.

 Once a female becomes pregnant, it will only take 18-21 days before she delivers her litter.
 The number of baby mice in a litter is about five or six on average.
 When you do the math, assuming half of each litter is female and can begin reproducing in six weeks, the number of mice can multiply at an astonishing rate!

 As you can see, it does not take long for one mouse to become many, but how long do mice normally live?